announcement-icon

 European Union

-In the European Union, web scraping is primarily governed by the General Data Protection Regulation (GDPR).
+IIn the EU, web scraping is primarily governed by GDPR (General Data Protection Regulation).
+Key considerations include:

-- Whether the data qualifies as personal data
+• Personal Data: Whether the data qualifies as personal data under GDPR Article 4(1).

-Scraping non-personal, publicly available data is generally lawful.
-Scraping personal data without proper legal justification is not.
+Scraping non-personal publicly available data, such as product prices or business hours, is generally lawful.
+However, scraping personal data without legal justification is not.

 United Kingdom and Other Regions